How high above my window do I fit my curtain pole?

 This is a small price to pay however, if it means that you can fit the curtain pole of your choice.
 If there is ample wall space above the window, then the pole can be fitted higher than the usual 15 to 20cms (6” – 8”) above the top of the window recess.
 Doing this can change the proportion of the window in a very pleasing way, as it gives an illusion of more height to the window, creating portrait proportions, which are a window dressers dream!
 Judge the distance by eye and go for what looks right with this, preferably getting someone to offer the pole up to the wall for you and to hold it at different heights to help you decide.

-Fitting poles for ready made curtains
+How to hang ready made curtains

 There is no such thing as a typical window or an average window size; and personal preference often determines whether our curtains are to be long or short as well.
 For this reason, ready-made curtains are available in a number of pre-determined sizes, which aim to cater for the most popular window sizes.
 The majority of ready-made curtain designs are available in three different widths – 46”, 66” or 90” wide; and each width option is available in three different drops – 54”, 72” or 90” long.
 This gives you 9 different size options in total, for example 90 x 54 curtains or a more common option 90 x 90 curtains